Spider Pest Control Process

 - Place sticky traps on the interior to monitor activity.

-- Create a full report describing the treatment and how you can protect your home from further infestations.
+- Create a full spider removal report describing the treatment and how you can protect your home from further infestations.

 As scary as they look, most spiders are completely harmless.
-However, there are several to be wary of in Washington.
+However, there are a few that, if seen, require the help of a spider exterminator to remove.
 The three types to keep an eye out for include:

 - Black widow: Commonly found in the southern United States, these easily identifiable spiders are also found in Washington.
 With a red hourglass shape on their abdomen, female black widows can be aggressive if directly threatened.